defra-design/prn-design-history/app/posts/2023-06-09-manage-a-prn.md

 ### Using components from design system backlog

-We are using [Dave House card patterns](https://github.com/alphagov/govuk-design-system-backlog/issues/113#issuecomment-390905761) from design system backlog
+We are using [Dave House card patterns](https://github.com/alphagov/govuk-design-system-backlog/issues/113#issuecomment-390905761) from design system backlog.

-We plan to feedback any research we get into the card pattern into the alphagov backlog
+We plan to feedback any research we get into the card pattern into the alphagov backlog.

 ![dave house card patterns](/cards.png)